 Get Some Rest!

-It is crucial is that you take care of yourself during and after a divorce.
 Some basic guidelines can help you find your way during such a difficult time.
-You need to get enough sleep; you cannot function properly without enough rest.
+You need to get enough sleep this is a major part of self-care during a divorce.
 Proper sleep hygiene will aid in your healing.
 If anxiety is keeping you up at night look at ways to decrease your anxiety before bedtime.
 I have an app on my phone that takes me through some simple deep breathing exercises and reads me a “sleep story” it’s very soothing and I’ve yet to hear the end of a sleep story.

 Keep Your Blood Flowing